microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/security-categorytemplate-post-subcategories.md

 ---
-title: "Create subCategoryTemplate"
+title: "Create subcategoryTemplate"
-description: "Create a new subCategoryTemplate object."
+description: "Create a new subcategoryTemplate object."
 author: "sseth"
 ms.localizationpriority: medium
 ms.prod: "security"
 doc_type: apiPageType
 ---

-# Create subCategoryTemplate
+# Create subcategoryTemplate
 Namespace: microsoft.graph.security

-Create a new [subCategoryTemplate](../resources/security-subcategorytemplate.md) object.
+Create a new [subcategoryTemplate](../resources/security-subcategorytemplate.md) object.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).